COVID-19

 Answer

-• Vaccines are the best way to protect yourself against COVID-19 infection.
+• Vaccines are the best way to protect yourself against severe complications from COVID-19

 Answer